-INDIVIDUAL, FAMILY, AND COMMUNITY
+NSG 260.
+NURSING CARE OF THE PSYCHIATRIC MENTAL HEALTH CLIENT, INDIVIDUAL, FAMILY, AND COMMUNITY

-The nursing process is utilized in assisting adults and their families, within their community, to achieve optimum health and to resolve selected medical, surgical, and mental health problems.
+The nursing process is utilized in assisting adults and their families, within their communities, to achieve optimum health and to resolve selected health problems.
 Nursing theory is correlated with clinical practice in a variety of health care settings.
-Hours weekly: 4 hours class, 12 hours clinical practice.
-Fee: \$90.
-Prerequisite: Nsg 203.
+Hours weekly: 2 hours class, 6 hours clinical practice.
+Fee: \$45.
+Prerequisite: Nsg 240.

 NSG 270.
-RECENT TRENDS IN CLINICAL NUTRITION
+RECENT TRENDS IN CLINICAL NUTRITION THREE CREDITS